 Extension and amendment of a residence title for employees

-Generally, the extension and any amendment of a residence permit need an approval from the Berlin Immigration Office, and thus a new application.
-Possible reasons to amend a residence permit for the purpose of employment are changes to its basis, e. g. another position or a change of employer.
+Extensions of the residence permit and changes to the basis of the residence permit for employment, such as a change of employer or a change of position in the company, may require the approval of the State Office for Immigration, in other words a new application must be submitted.
 For residence titles for employment according to §18a and 18b (1) or §18b (2) (EU Blue Card), an application for a change of employer or for a change of position in the company only has to be submitted within the first two years of employment.

 Investors, self-employed, freelancers and selected cases

-In selected cases (investors, startup entrepreneurs and freelancers who are of special economic or cultural interest for the city of Berlin), the BIS service of the Berlin Immigration Office also issues residence permits for individuals who are not represented by a company.
+In selected cases (investors, self-employed people and people who are of particular economic or cultural interest for the state of Berlin), the Business Immigration Service of the LEA Berlin also issues residence permits for individuals who are not represented by a company.
 The connection is usually established via Berlin Partner für Wirtschaft und Technologie or via the IHK Berlin.
 In these selected cases, there must be a justified economic or cultural interest of the city of Berlin.
 Freelancers should generally turn to their respective country department at the Berlin Immigration Office.

 Application for Freelancers